Layout components

 What is the difference between CSS Grid and Flexbox?

 CSS Grid is primarily for two-dimensional layouts, allowing for placement in both rows and columns.
-Flexbox excels in one-dimensional layouts, allowing for alignment and distribution along a single axis.
+Flexbox excels in one-dimensional layouts, allowing for Alignment and distribution along a single axis.

 How do I choose the right layout method for my project?